 - Certain Road Milling Machines & Components Thereof, Inv.
 No. 337-TA-1067 (representing complainant in a patent suit relating to road-milling machines) (International Trade Commission)

 - Certain Basketball Backboard Components & Products Containing the Same, Inv.
-No. 337-TA-1040 (representing complainant in a patent suit relating to recreational basketball backboards) (International Trade Commission)
+No. 337-TA-1040 (represented complainant in a patent suit relating to recreational basketball backboards) (International Trade Commission)

 - Certain Radio Frequency Identification (“RFID”) Products and Components Thereof, Inv.
-No. 337-TA-979 (representing complainant in a patent suit relating to RFID technology) (International Trade Commission)
+No. 337-TA-979 (represented complainant in a patent suit relating to RFID technology) (International Trade Commission)